 What is Atholl brose and why is it so iconic?

-Today’s consumers are searching for alternatives to traditional dairy products, which is why oats are in high demand.
+Today’s consumers are seeking alternatives to traditional dairy products, which is why oats are in high demand.
 Mixologists, in turn, are adapting their creations to include this ingredient, bringing a new dimension to their cocktails.
 By incorporating oats, they innovate while respecting tradition.
 The use of such a natural base reflects a growing concern for a more balanced diet.

 What is the traditional recipe for Atholl brose?